potarf/High-Energy-Lingo/README.md

 * Mu2e - Muon-to-electron-conversion experiment at Fermilab
 * MUX - MUltipleXer
 * MVA - Multivariate Analysis
+* MWCSWAPSBMCWNOFANBTYBN - Marc Weinberg Commemorative SWAPSBMCWNOFAN brought to you by Nvidia

 ##### N
 * NACK - Not Acknowledge